jovotech/jovo-framework/docs/04_app-logic/01_routing/README.md

     .ask(speech, reprompt);
 ```

 This way, the voice app will first look if the response-intent is available in the given state.
-If not, it will go to the default called intent if it’s available outside a state.
+If not, it will go to the default called intent if it's available outside a state.

 ```javascript